-Satellite images and tracking maps of Tropical Storm Marty 2021, August 21 - 25.
+Satellite images, weather maps and tracks of Tropical Storm Marty 2021, August 22 - 27.
 Max wind speed 45mph.

 There has been no significant deep convection within 100 nautical miles of Marty's center for more than 12 hours.
 As a result, Marty has degenerated into a remnant low.
 The initial intensity has been maintained at 35 mph (30 knots) based on ASCAT-B/-A passes between 1700-18:00 UTC that still showed a significant fetch of 25-knot winds over much of the northern quadrant, including a few embedded 28-knot vectors.
 Since Marty is forecast to remain over sub-26°C sea-surface temperatures and within a large field of cold-air stratocumulus clouds, gradual spin down of the vortex and weakening of the cyclone's peak winds are expected until dissipation occurs in about 72 hours.
 The new NHC intensity forecast is similar to the previous advisory, and closely follows a blend of the IVCN and NOAA-HCCA intensity consensus models.